colinhemphill/nextjs-resume/README.md

 ### Modify Custom Config

-Open the project in favorite editor, and open up the `edit-me/config/` folder at the root.
-You can edit the `resumeConfig.ts` file to meet your needs.
+Open the project in favorite editor, and open up the `edit-me/config/` folder at the root where you can edit the `resumeConfig.ts` file to meet your needs.
 The config file contains the following constants that will be used throughout the project (these are typed to provide appropriate autocomplete and error checking):

 - `accentColor`: `AccentColor`.
 The name of an accent palette from [Radix UI Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#colors).
 If using a standard color, the contrasting text color will be white, and if using a bright color, the contrasting text color will be black.
 - `neutralColor`: `NeutralColor`.
 The name of a neutral palette from [Radix UI Grays](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#grays).
 - `appTheme`: `'system' | 'light' | 'dark'`.
 If `appTheme` is set to `system`, the résumé site will default to the user's system preference.
 If set to `light` or `dark` the user's preference will be overriden.
 - `imageTheme`: `'light' | 'dark'`.
 Your OG share image and app icons will be generated in either a light or a dark variant.
 - `pdfTheme`: `'light' | 'dark'`.
 Your PDF will be generated in either a light or a dark variant.

+You'll also find `links.ts` which generates external links at the bottom of the document.
+You can use any icon from the [Fontawesome free and brand icon](https://fontawesome.com/search?o=r&m=free&f=brands) sets alongside these links.

 ### Color Palette Examples